Deewhy95/Deewhy95/README.md

 <h3 align="center">
 Hi there👋, I'm Adedayo Emmanuel Osifuye😄
 </h3>
+'''
+'''
 <h2 align="center">
-A Data Analyst in the making 💬 R Programmer 💻,  and Writer 🎨!
+A Finance & Data Analyst in the making 💬 R Programmer 💻,  and Writer 🎨!
 </h2>

 I love the challenge of finding solutions to problems and spending time to meet new people.
 Learning and trying new things and most importanly, having a hand in developing the INNOVATIONS of tomorrow!!